vamsi8500/Controls-And-Audit-Flows/Access Control/004-Password-Policy.md

 - Enforce password expiration, complexity, and reuse restrictions.

 ## Secure Authentication Practices
+when connecting to any network they ask for Authentication
 ### Secure Sign-on Procedures
 - **MFA (30-sec OTP)**
 - **Password Complexity:**